moretromain/cpp-bootstrap/README.md

 A basic ```CMakeLists.txt``` that declares one target would look like:

 ```
+# Declare a new target called 'MyTarget'
 target(MyTarget)

+# Add a couple of source files to it
 target_sources(
   myTarget.cpp
   myTarget.h
 )

+# Set private preprocessor definitions that won't be propagated through dependencies (hidden)
 target_private_defs(
   USE_SOME_STUFF_BUT_DONT_TELL_OTHERS=1
 )

+# Set preprocessor definitions that will be propagated through dependencies (exposed)
 target_defs(
   USE_SOME_STUFF_AND_TELL_THE_WORLD=1
 )

+# Add a couple of dependencies to other previously defined or imported targets
 target_deps(
   MyOtherTarget
   Boost::system
 )

+# Add platform-specific dependencies to additional libraries/frameworks
 if(WINDOWS_BUILD)
   target_deps(
     lib/someWindowsLib.lib